MathsandDataNYU/web/content/micsem.md

 We consider the multilinear polytope defined as the convex hull of the set of binary points satisfying a collection of multilinear equations.
 Such sets are of fundamental importance in many types of mixed-integer nonlinear optimization problems, such as binary polynomial optimization.
 Utilizing an equivalent hypergraph representation, we study the facial structure of the multilinear polytope in conjunction with the acyclicity degree of the underlying hypergraph.
 We derive various types of facet-defining inequalities and provide explicit characterizations for the multilinear polytope of Berge-acylic and gamma-acyclic hypergraphs.
 As an important byproduct, we present a new class of cutting planes for constructing stronger polyhedral relaxations of mixed-integer nonlinear optimization problems with multilinear sub-expressions.
 Finally, we detail on the complexity of corresponding separation problems and embed the proposed cut generation algorithm at every node of the branch-and-reduce global solver BARON.
 Extensive computational results will be presented.

+#### <a name="kim"></a>  Chiheon Kim: Statistical Limits of Graphical Channel Models

+ We investigate the exact recovery problem in graphical channel models.
+Graphical channel model is defined as following: given a hypergraph H=(V,E) and a hidden labeling x of V, we observe mutually independent random values {y_e: e in E} where y_e is generated from a distribution which only depends on the labels {x_u: u in e}.
+This model encompasses many statistical models such as the stochastic block model, spiked Gaussian tensor model, and sparse graph codes.
+We consider the problem of exactly recovering the ground truth x from a sample y, and prove that under mild conditions on the channel, it exhibits a sharp phase transition behavior.
+Precisely, we find the explicit constant I (depending on the channel) such that the exact recovery is achievable w.h.p. if I > 1 and it is not achievable if I < 1.
+Joint work with Afonso S. Bandeira and Michel X. Goemans.

 ### Schedule Spring 18